 9.1.2 Units and scales

 The meteorological visibility or MOR is expressed in metres or kilometres.
 The measurement range varies according to the application.
 While for synoptic meteorological requirements, the scale of MOR readings extends from below 100 m to more than 70 km, the measurement range may be more restricted for other applications.
 This is the case for civil aviation, where the upper limit may be 10 km.
 This range may be further reduced when applied to the measurement of runway visual range representing landing and take-off conditions in reduced visibility.
-Runway visual range is required only between 50 and 1 500 m (see Part II, Chapter 2).
+Runway visual range is required from 50 m or below to 2 000 m or above and is calculated from MOR using amongst other variables the runway light intensity and the background luminance (see Part II, Chapter 2).
 For other applications, such as road or sea traffic, different limits may be applied according to both the requirements and the locations where the measurements are taken.

 The errors of visibility measurements increase in proportion to the visibility, and measurement scales take this into account.
 This fact is reflected in the code used for synoptic reports by the use of three linear segments with decreasing resolution, namely, 100 to 5 000 m in steps of 100 m, 6 to 30 km in steps of 1 km, and 35 to 70 km in steps of 5 km.
 This scale allows visibility to be reported with a better resolution than the accuracy of the measurement, except when visibility is less than about 1 000 m.